Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 When execution context is created it will be pushed into the stack and when it is completed it will be deleted from the stack.
 After the whole program is executed the call stack becomes empty.

-Call Stack maintains the order of execution of execution contexts
+Callstack maintains the order of execution of execution contexts

-Call stack is also known by
+Callstack is also known by

-0. Call stack
+0. Callstack
 1. Execution Context Stack
 2. Program Stack
 3. Control Stack